bitsbakery/callme/readme.md

 *For `Event<...>`,  there are useful reference comments for its member functions in source code.
 Also, there are tests covering many non-trivial scenarios involving subscription management and move semantics of `Event<...>` and its subscriptions.
 Before using `Event<...>` seriously, it is highly recommended to read the tests and the reference comments in source code for insights that this document will not give.*

-`Delegate<...>` and `OwningDelegate<...>` are single-cast delegates. `Event<...>` is a multicast delegate that maintains a set of subscription callbacks and the infrastructure for subscribing and unsubscribing the callbacks at runtime.
+`Delegate<...>` and `OwningDelegate<...>` are singlecast delegates. `Event<...>` is a multicast delegate that maintains a set of subscription callbacks and the infrastructure for subscribing and unsubscribing the callbacks at runtime.

 Call `raise(...)` or `operator(...)` member functions to notify/invoke all subscribed callbacks.
 The order of invocation of subscribed callbacks relative to each other is unspecified.
 The parameters of `raise(...)` and `operator(...)` are defined by the `Event<...>` signature.
 If there are parameters, usually callbacks should not mutate them - accepting arguments by value or by const-reference is recommended.
 If callbacks mutate their parameters, carefully think out how that will interact with callbacks of other subscriptions.